NBandemer/capstone-mayo/README.md

 Using Python 3.10.13

-Refer to the prerequisites inside packages txt file
+Refer to the pip packages inside requirements txt file